finos/fin-ocr/CONTRIBUTE.md

 In general terms, an Epic is a reasonably large piece of work that is built from smaller pieces of work on which it depends.
 These smaller pieces of work may themselves be Epics that have their own dependencies.
 So if you think of an individual, well-defined, self-contained piece of work as being represented as an issue in an issue tracking system, an Epic is comprised of such issues.
 The issues contained in an Epic may need to be completed in a general order and that order should be defined in the Epic.
 In practice, Epics are usually feature/enhancement requests that summarize a piece of functionality that a user would like to see implemented in a project.
 The Epic would describe the problem, the potential solution, and a plan for how that work could be achieved.
 After the plan is formed, issues would be created in order to track each individual piece of work of which the plan consists.
 The issues would then be assigned owners to complete the work.

-In FIN-OCR, we prefer that Epics be created with the help of maintainers.
+In fin-ocr, we prefer that Epics be created with the help of maintainers.
 A maintainer creating an epic should prepend the key string `[EPIC]` to the Epic's title.
 The maintainer should make sure that Tasks are defined in the Epic as individual pieces of work are defined.
 Each Task should be tracked using an issue.
 In that issue, all pieces of work on which the issue depends should be defined and, where possible, linked to.
 The overall result, once this is accomplished, is that a user should be able to go to an Epic, see a summary of the work that the Epic represents, should be able to see the tasks that, when put together, achieve the end goal of the Epic, the order in which the tasks need to be undertaken, and what dependencies each task has.

 If you have any questions about Epics, please [reach out to our maintainers](https://github.com/discoverfinancial/fin-ocr/wiki/Maintainers-&-Contributors) for assistance.